 Consider how to ensure the sustainability of NGO and other facilitator availability for future Loves-Me-Not workshops.
-The three-person delivery is the key feature of the Loves-Me-Not approach, as it combines the three different sets of competencies to ensure effective delivery.
+The three-person delivery team is a key feature of the Loves-Me-Not approach, as it combines the three different sets of competencies to ensure effective delivery.